JamesHutchison/pytest-hot-reloading/README.md

 - Some libraries were not written with hot reloading in mind, and will not work without some changes.
   There is going to be logic to work around other issues with other libraries, such as pytest-django's mutation of the settings module that runs every session, but it hasn't been implemented yet.

+## Notes
+- pytest-xdist will have its logic disabled, even if args are passed in to enable it
+- pytest-django will not create test database suffixes for multiworker runs such as tox.